JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 In a similar vein to the multi-process solution, one can work with multiple devices from within a single process by calling `CUDAnative.device!` to switch to a specific device.
 Allocations are however currently not tied to a device, so one should take care to only work with data on the device it was allocated on.

-Note that the memory pool isn't aware of multiple devices either, so this could run into issues.
+!!! warning

+    The CuArrays memory pool is not device-aware yet, effectively breaking multi-gpu-single-process concurrency.
+Don't use this approach for serious work unless you can support with cross-device memory operations (e.g. with `cuCtxEnablePeerAccess`).

 To avoid these difficulties, you can use unified memory that is accessible from all devices.
 These APIs are available through high-level wrappers, but not exposed by the `CuArray`